AquibPy/SymptomsGen/README.md

 #### FastAPI

-You can also use the fine-tuned model for inference via a FastAPI application.
-Run the `app.py` script:
+You can also use the fine-tuned model for inference via a FastAPI apilication.
+Run the `api.py` script:

 This will start the FastAPI server at `http://localhost:8080`.
 You can send a POST request to `http://localhost:8080/symptoms` with either form data or JSON data to generate text based on the provided input string.